Sri Lanka’s top court stays executions until Oct. 30

-COLOMBO, Sri Lanka (AP) - Sri Lanka’s Supreme Court has issued a temporary injunction against the execution of four people convicted of drug-related offences until Oct.
-30.
+COLOMBO, Sri Lanka (AP) - Sri Lanka’s Supreme Court on Friday issued a temporary injunction against the execution of four people, a week after the country’s president announced he would end the country’s 43-year moratorium on the death penalty.

-The court issued the order on Friday in response to a petition filed by a convict on death row against a move by President Maithripala Sirisena to execute the four.
+The court issued the injunction until Oct.
+30 in response to a petition filed by a convict on death row against the move by President Maithripala Sirisena to execute the four people convicted of drug offenses.
 The Supreme Court will take up the case again on Oct.
 29.

-Sirisena announced last week that he has signed death warrants for the four convicts and their executions would take place soon.
+Sirisena announced last week that he has signed death warrants for the four amid alarm over drug-related crime in the country.

-Rights groups and foreign governments, including the European Union, have urged Sri Lanka to continue its 43-year moratorium on the death penalty.

-Sri Lanka last executed a prisoner in 1976.
+He said the dates of the executions have been decided, but they have not yet been announced.

+Sirisena has said narcotic drugs have become a menace with 300,000 addicts across the island nation, which authorities say is being used by dealers as a transit hub.
+He said 60% of the country’s 24,000 inmates were jailed for drug-related offenses.
+Sri Lanka’s prisons were built to accommodate 11,000 people.

+Drug trafficking is a capital offense, but no prisoners have been executed since 1976.
 Currently, 1,299 prisoners are on death row, including 48 convicted of drug offenses.

 Copyright © 2019 The Washington Times, LLC.